||Bachelor of Health Sciences

 |Program Rules and Requirements

-The qualification comprises 360 points including nine core
+The qualification comprises 360 points including seven core

-courses and a major stream study chosen from Food and nutrition, Biomedical
+courses and a major stream study chosen from Biomedical science,

 Psychology major stream also includes a further three Psychology

 For further information regarding the Program Content for this

 - ATSGC1359 Intro to Psych B: Brains & Behaviour

 - SCMED1010 Professional Development, IT & Ethics

 - HEALT1003 Interpersonal Skills

 The major streams are comprised of 11 courses (165 credit points).